Mainsworth2107/SwarmCode/README.txt

 main.m main code run for simulation.
 Calls all other functions in its process.

-robot.m Class file for each robot that contains the FSM code used for iterative running.
+robot.m Class file for each robot